 Adobe tools like Photoshop and Illustrator are well-rounded and popular graphic design and photo editing tools.
 Knowing how to use these tools is a valuable skill in the job market.
 If you choose to learn how to use one of these tools, chances are you’ll never have to learn or pay for another tool.

 Adobe software has a versatile feature set.
 The sky is the limit as to what you can do with one of the Adobe tools.
 This is also the reason why Adobe is mentioned on every digital art creation tool list.

 But if you are a complete beginner who wants to try pixel art for the first time, Photoshop or Illustrator is overkill!
 Even though you can try Adobe for free, I don’t think it’s worth spending your time learning how to use these tools.
-Instead, keep on scrolling this list.
-There are tools that are dedicated entirely to creating pixel arts.
+Instead, keep on scrolling through this list.
+There are tools that are dedicated entirely to creating pixel art.

 Aseprite is a popular software dedicated entirely to creating pixel art.
 So if you are looking for a solution to focus on pixel arts solely, then maybe paying for Illustrator or Photoshop isn’t the best value for money.

 Aseprite has a lot of great modern features for pixel arts.